LarsIndresaeter/radio-arduino/doc/project.md

 | conan 2            | update to conan 2                               | On hold for now                        |
 | modbus command     | interact with modbus device on radio node       | under evaluation                       |

+## sprint goal

+The current sprint goal is to learn how to write better documentation

+## previous sprint goals

+- learn how to use conan to build for atmega328
+- C++ templates
+- how to write radio protocols

+## what remains

+- [ ] read HOTP key from eeprom
+- [ ] clean up linux uart code